-- A. Create a 13-vehicle trailhead at the north entrance and a 12-vehicle trailhead at the west entrance (See Project Map). - e.
-Avoid soil disturbance by siting the trailhead on level ground and bringing in surface material to the trailhead. - f.
-Minimize tree cutting to fewer than 20 oak trees in the creation of the trailheads. - g.
-Utilize an in-season reservation system to manage use - h.
-Install gates at trailhead entrances; open gates at 7am and lock gates at 7pm from the end of May to October 1. - i.
-Reserve one space in the west entrance trailhead for a Universal Access vehicle. - j.
-Widen entrance as necessary. - B. Provide reservable day-long kayaks through the reservation system, starting with 4 and increasing up to 8 as experience justifies and accessible from the north entrance to the Reservation, between June 15 - September 1 (see Map 11 and Map 14, Appendix A)
+- A. Create a 13-vehicle trailhead at the north entrance and a 12-vehicle trailhead at the south entrance (see Project Map). - a.
+Avoid soil disturbance by siting the trailhead on level ground and bringing in surface material to the trailhead. - b.
+Minimize tree cutting to fewer than 20 oak trees in the creation of the trailheads.

-- a.
+- c.
+Utilize an in-season reservation system to manage use. - d.
+Install gates at trailhead entrances. - e.
+Re-evaluate the level and duration of staffing during the non-core visitation months (November April 30) after five years. - f.
+Reserve one space in the south entrance trailhead for a Universal Access vehicle. - g.
+Widen entrance as necessary. - B. Provide reservable day-long kayaks through the reservation system, starting with 4 and increasing up to 8 as experience justifies and accessible from the north entrance to the Reservation, between June 15 September 1 (see Map 11 and Map 14, Appendix A). - a.
 Install kayak storage racks with minimal-to-no ground disturbance at the launch and landing sites. - b.
 Install life-jacket storage box at the north entrance trailhead. - c.
 Reserve at least 3 spaces in the north entrance trailhead for paddlers. - d.
 Supply dollies at the trailhead for off-season paddlers.
-Remove dollies during the season, as kayak access at that time is limited to the reservable kayaks only. - e.
-In order to inhibit trespass and/or misuse of the dunes, design reservation system so that it, and the on-site rangers who implement it, will clearly advise paddlers of the location of the designated landing for ocean access. - C. Improve and/or create 734 ft of access roads to the trailheads - a.
-Minimize soil disturbance through the use of additional surface material - b.
-Improve sightlines at access road entrances - D. Install map station at the trailheads with maps of the areas and nearby conservation areas and signs designating the appropriate uses and rules of the Reservation. - E. Build at the west entrance a 150 ft2 maintenance shed and install a portable lavatory. - F. Install a portable lavatory close to the north entrance, if needed. - G.Monitor for vandalism and address as needed with surveillance equipment and working with local authorities. - H. Install a welcome sign and logo post on the Reservation's north and west entrances. - I. Install a bicycle rack near the trailhead entrances within the Reservation.
+Remove dollies during the season, as kayak access at that time is limited to reservable kayaks only. - e.
+In order to inhibit trespass and/or misuse of the dunes, design reservation system so that it, and the on-site rangers who implement it, will clearly advise paddlers of the location of the designated landing for ocean access. - i.
+Erect signage as necessary to protect coastal habitats and fragile wetland vegetation. - ii.
+Site kayak landing on southern portion of Reservation away from barrier beach and other sensitive coastal areas. - C. Improve and/or create 734 ft of access roads to the trailheads - a.
+Minimize soil disturbance through the use of additional surface material. - b.
+Improve sightlines at access road entrances. - D. Install map station at the trailheads with maps of the areas and nearby conservation areas and signs designating the appropriate uses and rules of the Reservation. - E. Build at the south entrance a 150 ft2 maintenance shed and install a portable lavatory. - F. Install a portable lavatory close to the north entrance, if needed. - G.Monitor for vandalism and address as needed with surveillance equipment and working with local authorities. - H. Install a welcome sign and logo post on the Reservation's north and south entrances. - I. Install a bicycle rack near the trailhead entrances within the Reservation.